Macadamia Nut Industry in South Africa

 ● Macadamia kernels storage

-Vacuum packed raw macadamia kernel should be stored in a cool (15°C to 25°C), dry and well ventilated area.
-Provided the correct vacuum pouch material, with the oxygen and water vapour transmission rate properties is used, the kernel will maintain its quality for 16 to 18 months.
+Vacuum packed raw macadamia kernel should be stored in a cool (15°C to 25°C), dry and well-ventilated area.
+Provided the correct vacuum pouch material, with the oxygen and water vapor transmission rate properties is used, the kernel will maintain its quality for 16 to 18 months.
 For longer shelf life, the product should be stored under cold storage with low relative humidity.

 Applications of Macadamia Nuts and Kernels

-Macadamia nuts are commonly eaten as snack with shells.
-Usually unshelled macadamia nuts are sawn by macadamia nuts sawing/cutting machine and making a slot can make make flavors infiltrate into nuts when frying and make it easy to remove the shells when eating.
+Macadamia nuts are commonly eaten as a snack with shells.
+Usually, unshelled macadamia nuts are sawn by macadamia nuts sawing/cutting machine and making a slot can make flavors infiltrate into nuts when frying and make it easy to remove the shells when eating.

 Shelled macadamia nuts are widely used as ingredients in confectionery, baking and ice cream industries.
 The kernels can also be processed to produce an edible oil.
 The remaining oil cake might be used for animal feed.
 Macadamia oil has a high smoke point, and is ideal for stir-frying, sautéing and salad dressings.
 The oil contains 80% healthy monounsaturated fat, the highest percentage amongst cooking oils, which can help reduce bad cholesterol.
 Macadamia oil is also used in cosmetics to treat dry skin.
 Macadamia shells can be used as mulch or burned to generate heat.
 Husks are used as mulch or composted for fertilizer.